Hyperparticle/hyperparticle.github.io/_posts/2018-09-20-erasmus-coursework-in-computational-linguistics.md

 ![Optimizers 1](/public/img/optimizers-1.gif)

 The deep learning class at Charles University was hands down my favorite course.
 Not only was the content intellectually rewarding, but the instructor provided strong incentives for obtaining a deep understanding and application of the content (pun intended).
-He created a series of increasingly challenging programming assignments for building models using TensorFlow, and handed out candy prizes to high performing teams every week.
+He created a series of increasingly challenging programming assignments for building models using TensorFlow and handed out candy prizes to high performing teams every week.

 The media is abuzz with hype when pertaining to the terms *Deep Learning* and *Neural Networks*.
 Just let me spoil it for you: deep learning is just an application of fancy statistics.
 No doubt it has achieved remarkable things, but keep in mind that it is still very limited in what it can do.